Skip to content

 If the IAM role that Default Host Management Configuration created doesn't have sufficient permissions for your use case, then you can add policies.

-Default Host Management Configuration is available in SSM Agent version 3.2.582.0 or later.
+Default Host Management Configuration is available in only SSM Agent version 3.2.582.0 or later.
 To verify your SSM Agent version, see Checking the SSM Agent version number.

 To verify the setup for Default Host Management Configuration, use either the Systems Manager console or the AWS CLI.